overmindtech/cli/README.md

 - [Getting Started Guide](https://docs.overmind.tech)
 - [Overmind Blog](https://overmind.tech/blog)

-## Reporting Bugs, Requesting Features, or Contributing to Overmind
+## Reporting Bugs

 - Want to report a bug or request a feature?
-[Open an issue](<issues-url>)
+[Open an issue](https://github.com/overmindtech/cli/issues/new)
-- Interested in contributing to Overmind?
-Check out our [Contribution Guide](<contribution-guide-url>)

 ## License

 See the [LICENSE](/LICENSE) file for licensing information.

-Overmind is made with ❤️ by OvermindTech
+Overmind is made with ❤️ in 🇺🇸🇬🇧🇦🇹🇫🇷🇷🇴